jerryhgladinet/docs/admin/source/chapter05.rst

 AD account auto provision
 ---------------------------

-This is the default setting in the Advanced -> Active Directory Settings
+This is the default setting in the Advanced -> Active Directory Settings.

 As long as the "Don't allow user auto-creation" is not checked, Active Directory users will be allowed to go to the web portal and login.
 The first time the user logs in, its CentreStack account will be automatically provisioned.